cjmoczy/504-final-project-lorenz_system/README.md

 ## Comparison between two initally close solutions

-Here is a compaision with fixed values of max, dt, sigma, beta, but slightly altered value of rho.
+Here is a compaision with fixed values of max, dt, sigma, beta, but slightly altered values of rho.
 Simply by varing the value for rho, one can notice how the behavior changes drastically.

 <p float="left">
   <img src="assets/images/rho=20.png" width="500" />